 Many people are looking at Bitcoin as both an investment option and a method of payment these days.
-We know that Bitcoin offers a faster and cheaper method when sending money overseas, but just how long does Bitcoin take to send?
-While there is a lot of different information out there, we’re going to show you how to work out how long it might take, and what exactly is happening behind the scenes.
+We know that Bitcoin offers a faster and cheaper alternative to sending (fiat) money overseas, but just how long does it take to send Bitcoin?
+While there is a lot of different information out there, we’re going to show you how to work out how long it might take, and provide an explanation on what exactly is happening behind the scenes.

 My Transaction Has Been Verified, Now What?

 Once the miner has added your transaction to a block, this is then broadcast to all the nodes on the network and the blockchain is updated.
 In some cases, two miners will both verify the same transactions and add two blocks to the blockchain at one time.
 This is known as a fork or a chain split.
 The determining factor in whose block gets recorded is how quickly the next block is added to one of the two chains.
 Once a block is added to one of the newly formed chains, the longer chain gets recorded.

 After the transaction is added to a block it will show in the sender’s wallet as “confirmed with 0 confirmations”.
 Every time a new block is added to the chain after that it will count as another confirmation.
 In most cases, wallets require 3 confirmations before the sender is able to access the funds, however some merchants might require 6 confirmations.
 Typically, confirmations take 10 minutes each time, so 6 confirmations would equate to 60 minutes.

 The rule of thumb with Bitcoin confirmations is: the bigger the transaction, the longer to wait before accepting it as final.
 For smaller transactions, 1 confirmation might be fine, while for very large transactions one should wait a day before confirming that it is complete.
 Once the confirmations are complete, the recipient can do with the Bitcoin what they please.